-Currency-that is, keeping guidance websites and other dissemination efforts up to date-is closely related to comprehensiveness.
-If agencies fail to keep their websites updated, or fail to publish new or revised guidance in the Federal Register, the public misses the most up-to-date advice and interpretations from the agency.
+Currency-that is, keeping guidance websites and other dissemination efforts up to date is closely related to comprehensiveness.
+If agencies fail to keep their websites updated, or if they fail to publish new or revised guidance in the Federal Register, the public misses the most up-todate advice and interpretations from the agency.
 To be sure, keeping websites updated is an ongoing challenge for all organizations.
-Yet if agency guidance is to serve its purpose of helping to inform the public, agencies will need to make ongoing maintenance a priority and follow record management procedures that will make it more automatic for guidance to be disseminated in a timely fashion.
+Yet if agency guidance is to serve its purpose of helping to inform the public, agencies will need to make ongoing maintenance a priority and follow records purports to include all agency guidance documents on its webpage, while most other agencies only list significant guidance documents, in accord with the OMB Bulletin.